zumikiti/in-60-seconds/README.md

 advantage of a number of
 [custom CSS styles](https://gitpitch.com/docs/themes/custom/) - such as
 `span-100` and `headline` - to control the appearance of content displayed on the slide.
-As a presentation author this features gives you almost unlimited flexibility.
-The only limits are your own imagination!
+As a presentation author this features gives you almost unlimited flexibility to create slide decks that truly reflect your product or brand.

 <br>